sandra8282/applied-regression-2016/pages/homework.md

 **Collaboration on homework is expected and encouraged, although you must write up your own assignment.
 No copying or cutting and pasting.**

-_Due Tuesday 1/26/2016_
+_Due Tuesday 2/7/2016 _

-* Read ISL Chapters 1 and 3.1.
-* Read Faraway Chapters 1 and 2.
+* Read _ISL_ Chapter 3.2-3.3 and _PR_ Chapter 2.
-* Read through the syllabus.
-* (5 points) Create a Google Drive folder named "[LastName]-[FirstName]-690NR" (e.g. "Reich-Nick-690NR") and share it with me (nick at umass dot edu).
-You will use this folder to hand in homework assignments.
-* (10 points) Hand in Problem 8 (part c is optional) from ISL Chapter 3 as a PDF file created using RMarkdown.
-You may use ggplot2 functions instead of base R graphics.
-This assignment should be submitted electronically by placing the file in your Google Drive folder created above.
-* (Review) Brush up on creating data analysis reports using RMarkdown.
-* (Review) If you don't know what ``tidy data'' is, [read about it](http://cran.r-project.org/web/packages/tidyr/vignettes/tidy-data.html).
+* (30 points) Complete [Lab 2](../assets/labs/lab2-intro-mlr/lab2-intro-mlr.pdf).
+Hand in a PDF and Rmd file via Google Drive.
+The final PDF file should be no more than 6 pages, including graphs.

 _Due Tuesday 2/2/2016, 5pm_
 (PDF and Rmd files to be handed in via Google Drive)